Internal Linking Case Study: A Big Boost In Google Rankings Without Backlinks?

 I also ended up with 8 articles ranking #1 in Google.

-For the experiment, I used Link Whisper to add all of the internal links links in order to speed up the process and to get smart internal link suggestions without any work on my end.
+For the experiment, I used Link Whisper to add all of the internal links links in order to speed up the process and to get smart internal link building done without any work on my end.

 Ready to start building your own internal links much faster and easier?
 Try Link Whisper right here.